 Fig 4: Removal of watermark that is present in all regions in the image on the left using an embedding strength, $\alpha = 2.5$.
-This level is unusually large, but is used to illustrate the watermark artifacts.
-The exception being that the top left corner contains no watermark as it is part of the ROI.
+This level is unusually large but is used to illustrate the watermark artifacts.
+An exception is the top left corner that contains no watermark as it is part of the ROI.
 The image on the right has had the watermark removed.
 Close inspection of these artifacts shows that they take the form of checkerboard patterns.
-This is an expected result of embedding into the DCT image domain.
+This is a typical result of embedding into the DCT image domain.